Cyclic operads, Koszul complexes, and hairy graph complexes

-\begin{rem} Suppose that $\kk$ is a field of characteristic zero.
-(This allows us to identify coinvariants and invariants over the symmetric groups.)
-Then the unit (\ref{eqn:unit_fb_kkdb}) and the counit (\ref{eqn:unit_fb_kkdb}) identify under vector space duality.
-This is immediate at the level of the underlying graded objects (using the finiteness properties given by Lemma \ref{lem:finiteness_projectivity}); it is a direct verification that this respects the differential. \end{rem}
+\begin{rem} Suppose that $\kk$ is a field of characteristic zero (this allows us to identify coinvariants and invariants over the symmetric groups).
+Then the unit (\ref{eqn:unit_fb_kkdb}) and the counit (\ref{eqn:counit_kkfb}) identify under vector space duality.
+This is clear at the level of the underlying graded objects (using the finiteness properties given by Lemma \ref{lem:finiteness_projectivity}); that this identification respects the differential is a straightforward verification. \end{rem}